Tuesday sizzles in top 10 May day for heat

 Take a one minute drone tour of the bayside of Ocean City around the 9th Street bridge on a …

-A back door cold front, a cold front moving in from the northeast or east rather than its typical northwest to westerly direction, will bring a much cooler air for parts of the region.
+A back-door cold front — a cold front moving in from the northeast or east rather than its typical northwest to westerly direction — will bring much cooler air for parts of the region Wednesday.
 Expect highs in the 60s along the coast north of the White Horse Pike.
-Expect inland highs in the 70s there.
+Expect inland highs in the 70s.

 However, there will be a sharp gradient, as the cold front sits over only part of South Jersey.
 Expect places like Millville and Lower Township to flirt with 90 degrees for highs again.